 Pertinent to institutional mechanism and framework that are trying to be instilled within this program, designing en effective mainstreaming mechanism will be among the basics.
 This program is intending to mainstream the risk assessment results and the subsequent adaptation plan to local government development plan, as well as synchronize it with local spatial plan, to ensure that activities taken in the coastal area are consistent with its legal designation.
 Adaptation plan at village level will be mainstreamed to the village development plan, and subsequently submitted and advocated during development plan meeting at sub-district level.
-This plan will continue to be advocated during the succeeding development meeting at city level.
-The results will also be synchronized with adaptation and development plan at provincial and national level.
+This plan will continue to be advocated during the succeeding development plan at provincial and national level.
 This vertical synchronization is believed as will be able to inform and foster a better climate adaptation policy.